 Definition: An Honors credit offers a high-achieving student the opportunity to work under the guidance of an instructor to consider course concepts more deeply through one credit’s worth of additional research, writing, or other instructor-approved study or practice.

 Note: An Honors credit is not an independent course, rather an additional credit of coursework taken in conjunction with a class in which the student is enrolled.

 Eligibility: Only eligible students may register for and earn Honors credits.
 Eligibility requires that you meet at least one of the following criteria:

 - 12 credits of 100-level or higher coursework completed at MCC and a 3.25 cumulative GPA;

-- COMPASS scores of 93 on Reading, 93 on Writing, and 49 on Algebra
+- ACCUPLACER score of 100 on Reading, 100 on Writing, and 40 on College-Level Math

 Step 1: Make sure you’re eligible.
-In WebAdvisor, you can check your GPA by looking at your transcript and see your ACT and COMPASS test scores by viewing your “Test Summary.”
+In WebAdvisor, you can check your GPA by looking at your transcript and see your SAT and ACCUPLACER test scores by viewing your “Test Summary.”

 Step 2: Seek out opportunities to earn Honors credits:

 - In the schedule booklet, look for “HON” sections.

 - On WebAdvisor, search “HON” or “honors” as your “Course Title Keyword(s).”